Twitter will launch a bookmarking tool in the near future

 But some of Twitter’s more recent product launches – like the controversial @reply format or decisions about what counts as a character – were developed more as an overly-engineered response to the problems with social network’s 140-character limit, rather than by a deep examination of user behavior.
 (Twitter has since said it will test expanding character count to 280, which makes more sense than its confusing rules about character count.)

 There are no details yet on how soon the new bookmarking tool will roll out or who will be able to test it.
 But a Twitter spokesperson confirmed the feature is not just an experiment – it will publicly launch soon.
 They also said the best way to find out more is to follow @jesarshah’s account, as this is where information about #SaveForLater will appear.
-Product designer @tinastsh will be tweeting, as well, we’re told.Featured Image: nevodka / iStock Editorial / Getty Images Plus
+Product designer @tinastsh will be tweeting as well, we’re told.Featured Image: nevodka / iStock Editorial / Getty Images Plus

 0